doronve/CDH-HDP-add-ons/README.md

-# HDP-add-ons
+# CDH-HDP-add-ons
-add-ons scripts for ambari / hortonworks manager
+add-ons scripts for Cloudera and HortoWorks clusters